 Noting this, New Era Institute requires students who undertake this course to:

-- Have attained the age of 18 years or over by the start of the course
+- Have attained the age of 18 years or over

 - Demonstrate good command of written and spoken English